KaderBozkurt/KaderBookStore1/KaderBookStore/ReadMe.txt

 1828- Start Part2.2
-1848- Add folder Repository in KadersBooks.DataAccess class then add folder in Repository folder 1850-Add class implementations of interface in IRepository.cs
+1848- Add folder Repository in KadersBooks.DataAccess class then add folder in Repository folder 1850-Add class implementations of interface in IRepository.cs 1909-add methods to use for CRUD
+    Get item from database
+    List of Categories
+    Add object
+    Remove object in IRepository.cs file